-Do you know what to do in order to prevent freezing and bursting pipes?
+How do you prevent freezing and bursting pipes?

 When temperatures drop or even reach subzero degrees you are at risk of your pipes freezing or bursting.
 Pipes are most at risk in unheated areas such as basement, attic and garage.
 Once temperature start to drop and reach 20 degrees or below you should take necessary measure inside to keep pipes warm and water running.